splunk/addonfactory-ucc-generator/docs/advanced/oauth_support.md

         - `defaultValue` is the initial input value (string, number, or boolean).
         - `validators` array that is used to validate the values of fields using various [validators](../entity/validators.md).
 It is strongly advised to specify validators for every entity.
         - `options`:
-            + `placeholder`: (RENOUNCED) The placeholder for the field.
             + `disableonEdit`: When the form is in edit mode, the field becomes unable to be edited.
 The default value is false.
             + `enable`: The enable property sets whether a field is enabled or not.
 The default value is true.

-!!! warning "Placeholder deprecation"

-    The [Placeholder](https://splunkui.splunkeng.com/Packages/react-ui/Text?section=develop) attribute is deprecated and renounced.
-Instead, we recommend to use the "help" attribute.

 ### Usage